andyvroberts/Design/Analytics/Property-Prices-Paid.md

 ### Dimensional Model Introduction
 Within Relational Database Management Systems (RDBMS) such as Oracle, DB2 or SQL Server, etc, a dimensional data model is a relationaly organised table structure, optimised for aggregation and grouping operations.
 The model is focused on the production of Measures for business domains, and therefore the underlying data values be can presented with differing names and formats.

-Before creating the model for the Prices Paid data, we will describe the most important Dimensional aspects and design decisions.
+Before creating the model for the PPD, we will describe the most important Dimensional aspects and design decisions.

 #### Fact
 A Fact is usually some numerical value to which [Analytic functions](https://en.wikipedia.org/wiki/Analytic_function), or more commonly, Database Functions such as MAX, AVG, SUM, etc. can be applied.